Can I Compost In Winter?

 Yes.
 If you’re not particularly concerned about the pace of decomposition, it’s perfectly ok to pile up your greens and browns and let the microorganisms and worms handle the hard work.
 In fact, some people effectively ignore their compost pile year-round and let it decompose on its own.

-It may take a year or more for a passively managed compost bin to breakdown and turn into a finished soil amendment.
+It may take a year or more for a passively managed compost bin to break down and turn into a finished soil amendment.
 But if you’re not in a rush and can’t or don’t want to perform the physical labor of actively managing a compost pile, feel free to leave it alone.

 Compost Indoors To Avoid Winter Considerations

 If you prefer not to deal with composting in cold weather, you can also take your composting indoors for the winter months.
 There are many indoor composting methods including Bokashi, vermicomposting, and electronic composters like the FoodCycler FC-50.
+I’m not a huge fan of electric composters, but I suppose there is a time and place when they are beneficial for certain people.

 No matter how you compost, don’t let cold weather deter you from the mission.
 Composting is one of the easier ways we can positively impact the health of the planet.